 For a moment, an ugly thought reared its head into my mind: maybe there was no way out after all.
 Maybe going around, starving and thirsty, would be the only way.

 I realized, as I had in such situations before, the power of the natural world.
 It’s one thing to think about it or to see it in pictures.
 It’s a whole other thing to feel like a pawn in the giant scheme of things, to feel oneself as a grain of sand in the beach of the universe, being swept to and fro by larger forces.

 It wasn’t just humbling.
-It was a strange mix between frightening and comforting, like the feeling that wounded animals must get, staring into the eyes of the human being who’s rescued them, wondering whether this strange being was going to protect them or eat them or disappear at any moment.
+It was a strange mix between frightening and comforting, like the feeling that wounded animals must get when they’re staring into the eyes of the human being who’s rescued them, wondering whether this strange being is going to protect them or eat them or disappear at any moment.